sajjad-source/Verifiable-Timestamp-Service/README.md

 - A modern **UNIX‑like OS** (macOS, Linux, WSL, etc.).
 (All code was tested on macOS and Ubuntu.)
 - **Internet access** only if you wish to fetch crates from crates.io.
 Otherwise, all core logic runs offline once dependencies are cached.

+**Note:** This repository includes the `ecdsa_lib` crate as a local dependency to ensure GitHub Actions CI can build and test the project without external dependencies.

 ---

 ## Key‐Storage Strategy & Design Decisions